Why, hello, cutie-pie! 😉

 Those are not examples of multitasking.

-However, there are events when multitasking can be applied and successfully pulled off.
+But the question still remains – what are the events when multitasking can be applied and successfully pulled off?

 When I went to high school, and later in college, my main way to multitask was to combine eating and reading.